K4R-IAI/NonFoodKG/README.md

 # NonFoodKG - A non-food product knowledge graph

 Non-FoodKG is a non-food knowledge graph interlinking different ontologies designed for retail, household and robotic applications.
 It is based on a merged product taxonomy reflecting product classification in grocery stores and drugstores that is linked to a product location ontology created from a robot belief state while performing stocktaking in a retail store.
 The <b>product location ontology</b> therefore stores inventory data like stock and price of products as well as their positions relative to shelves (instead of coordinates).
 The <b>product taxonomy</b> classifies products that were recognized during stocktaking.
 It is linked to an <b>ingredients classification</b> based on string matching, which is connected to an <b>allergen classification</b>.
-The product taxonomy is also linked to further product information like name and place of production in <b>product information</b> or <b>product dimensions</b>, i.e. dimensions of product packaging as well as product weight/ filling information.
+The product taxonomy is also linked to further product information like name and place of production in <b>product information</b>,<b> product label</b> or <b>product dimensions</b>, i.e. dimensions of product packaging as well as product weight/ filling information.

 # Ontologies